bnmtthws/crispr_indel/README.md

 output:
 1. sorted .bam files for each sample
 2. .variant.stats file summarizing indel/SNP rates for each sample
-3. coming soon: figure output
+3. figure output for panels in Figures 2-4

 input:
 1. directory of .fastq files with numbered samples denoted by *SX*.fastq (the default output from an Illumina MiSeq instrument)